Loading...

 It also has different camera angles making viewing experience more immersive and dynamic.

-So rather than just seeing a camera that's like watching the whole game, for example, a rugby game, watching the whole game from above, you now are able to see different angles.
+So, rather than just seeing a camera that's like watching the whole game, for example, a rugby game, watching the whole game from above, you now are able to see different angles.

-So seeing lots of different camera angles makes it much more interesting to watch rather than just seeing the same one where you can't get as bigger detail of what's going on on the pitch.
+So, seeing lots of different camera angles makes it much more interesting to watch rather than just seeing the same one where you can't get as bigger detail of what's going on on the pitch.

 And there's interactive software and apps that can increase engagement too.

-So there's lots of apps to do with sport that enables you to have a better viewing experience.
+So, there's lots of apps to do with sport that enables you to have a better viewing experience.

-So it might be to give your opinion, it might be to a poll about a certain position or a certain player.
+So, it might be to give your opinion, it might be to a poll about a certain position or a certain player.

-So it makes the actual spectating experience a lot more engaging rather than just 100% watching the sport.
+So, it makes the actual spectating experience a lot more engaging rather than just 100% watching the sport.

-For instance, while the crowd and officials wait for the result of goal line technology in rugby to confirm a try on the big screen, a sponsor's advertisement might appear before the outcome is displayed.
+For instance, while the crowd and officials wait for the result of Goal-line to technology in rugby to confirm a try on the big screen, a sponsor's advertisement might appear before the outcome is displayed, therefore the sponsor will reach the entire audience because they have been up on the screen.

-So it just provides more opportunities for the sponsor to get their brand or logo out there for more spectators to see.
+So, it just provides more opportunities for the sponsor to get their brand or logo out there for more spectators to see.

 Okay, let's have a go to check.

 Which is not a positive impact of technology on the spectator?
-A, technology allows spectator to be better educated.

-B, provides a more immersive experience with different camera angles.
+b, provides a more immersive experience with different camera angles.

-C, allows more opportunities to see brands and products.
+c, allows more opportunities to see brands and products.

-And D, technology supports greater performance standards, making it more interesting to watch.
+And d, technology supports greater performance standards making it more interesting to watch.

-Because this isn't actually a positive impact of technology on the spectator, it's a positive impact of technology on the sponsor.
+It's a positive impact of technology on the sponsor.

 The rest of all examples of positive impacts of technology on the spectator.